Otumian-empire/articles/Simply explaining pointers.md

 ### Pointer value and address

-How do we get th value of a pointer?
+How do we get the value of a pointer?
 Don't get confused about the value of a pointer and what value the pointer points to.
 Try to understand the two before moving on.
-Something more or less like, value of a pointer and value at a pointer.
+Something more or less like, the value of a pointer and the value at a pointer - what the pointer points to.

 ```c
 printf("value of ptr: %p\n", ptr);